-ARTIK Cloud uses the LWM2M protocol to manage Device Properties for device types.
-Device Properties are one of three types of properties ARTIK Cloud recognizes for device management.
+ARTIK cloud services use the LWM2M protocol to manage Device Properties for device types.
+Device Properties are one of three types of properties ARTIK cloud services recognize for device management.
 They are enabled for a device type via the Developer Dashboard.
 To use Device Properties, the LWM2M client must be installed on the device.

 LWM2M stands for Lightweight Machine to Machine.
 It is a protocol built on top of CoAP.
 For details, refer to the LWM2M technical specification.
-In the context of LWM2M, ARTIK Cloud is the LWM2M server and a managed device is the LWM2M client.
+In the context of LWM2M, ARTIK cloud services are the LWM2M server and a managed device is the LWM2M client.

 LWM2M defines sets of objects and resources.
 A resource is a field that has a type.
 Objects are logical groups of resources.
-ARTIK Cloud supports a subset of LWM2M objects and resources.
-A device sends its LWM2M resources to ARTIK Cloud, which in turn stores and represents them as Device Properties in the Device Mirror.
+ARTIK cloud services support a subset of LWM2M objects and resources.
+A device sends its LWM2M resources to ARTIK cloud services, which in turn stores and represents them as Device Properties in the Device Mirror.

-ARTIK Cloud recognizes two other types of properties for device management: Server Properties and System Properties, which will also be discussed in this document.
+ARTIK cloud services recognize two other types of properties for device management: Server Properties and System Properties, which are discussed in Device Mirror.

 For instructions on performing a firmware update with LWM2M, see OTA updates.

 In order to access Device Properties and perform tasks, a client must be installed on the device.
 Our SDKs for LWM2M hide the complexity of connecting to the server with a secure connection.
 The connection can happen with CoAP over UDP or CoAP over TCP.